7 Lessons That’ll Actually Help You Stand Out in a Job Interview

 Succession HBO

 Here are seven lessons I’ve learned from being on both sides of the interview table.
-Some are simple, but every one of them matters.
+Some are simple.
+Every one of them matters.

 1. Be a Person, Not a Pitch